 The effort data used here represent subsets of the total commercial trawl effort data reported during these years.
-First, data are for tows that used bottom trawl gear or midwater gear within 1 m of the seafloor, and second, the data are restricted to three data sources (TCER (2008-2019 fishing years), TCEPR (1990-2019), and ERS (2018-2019).
+First, data are for tows that used bottom trawl gear or midwater gear within 1 m of the seafloor, and second, the data are restricted to three data sources (TCER (2008-19), TCEPR (1990-2019), and ERS (2018-19).